-Now that the HGO Committee has heard the bill, it's up to the 24 members of the committee to put forth a favorable report on the legislation and send it onward in the lawmaking process without adding any weakening amendments.
-It’s time for Maryland to take the lead protecting working families and ensuring that no one loses their home, their wages, or their savings because of a hospital medical debt.
+After the hearing, we sent 83 letters to the 24 members of the committee, urging them to put forth a favorable report on the legislation and send it onward in the lawmaking process without adding any weakening amendments.

-Would you take 2 minutes to send a letter to members of the HGO Committee?
+Would you take 2 minutes to send a letter to members of the HGO Committee, demanding that they restore the key provisions of HB 565?
 All you need to do is: